reactjs/react.dev/beta/src/content/learn/manipulating-the-dom-with-refs.md

 </Sandpack>

-Clicking the button will print an error message to the console:
+To help you notice the issue, React also prints an error to the console:

 <ConsoleBlock level="error">